• AI & Money

 The Validation Framework

-Does this niche have:
+Does this pain have:

 1. Affiliate products I can promote?
 (Search "[niche] affiliate programs")